mlb-rs/mlbt/README.md

 - Stats
 - Standings

-Press `f` for full screen mode to hide them.
+Press `f` for full screen mode to hide the tab bar.

 ### Scoreboard